Comfy-Corp/OpenLingo/README.md

 # OpenLingo
-Basic C# application involving basic networking using SSL sockets and file IO Uses a client-server pattern.
+Basic C# application involving basic networking using SSL sockets and file IO Based on the client-server and Model-View-Controller patterns.

 ##Running OpenLingo

 OpenLingo currently has no central server.
-You are required to start a server locally first, once this gives the OK you may add clients.
+You are required to start a server locally first, once this gives the OK you start clients to connect to the server.
 Clients start by connecting to the lobby hosted by the server.
-You can confirm it works by seeing the server print an acknowledgement that a client has connected.
+You can confirm that it works by seeing the server print an acknowledgement that a client has connected.
 Once multiple clients are connected, they will be able to see all other clients present in the lobby listed.